Faith or Fear

 Let us act as a healing power with those who claim they are Christian but live lives of fear instead.

-Prayer: Spirit, help us take risks for love.
+Prayer: Spirit, help us take risks.

 July 1, 2018 Gospel Mark 5:21-43 Thirteenth Sunday in Ordinary Time